AbbyCui/CalciumImagingAnalysis/README.md

 ![image](https://user-images.githubusercontent.com/109237711/191102579-89f5260f-a990-45d3-bac9-836168db52ed.png)

 Inside the Threshold file you can mark which of the stimulations to include for the calculation of the Median threshold as well as mark which thresholds to set to the pharmthreshold.
+This will only be necessary if you are using varyingThreshold = False, i.e. if you want to specify which thresholds to include make sure the CSV exists.

 ![image](https://github.com/AbbyCui/CalciumImagingAnalysis/assets/81972652/42b90823-8c9b-448f-89fc-47684dcd9d19)